 The TX-9 is a long-range casting warrior, which excels in the middle section and tip, which is important during the battle with big carp at distance.

 A great addition to the Tribal range, the Tx-9 is expensive, but packed full of technology to justify that high price tag.

-With slim blanks, and a lightweight feel, the strength has been increased making close-quarter fish fighting a breeze.
+With slim blanks, and a lightweight feel, the rod strength on the Greys Prodigy has been increased significantly, making close-quarter fish fighting a breeze.

 Built-in Toreon technology allows a super fast tip recovery, giving an ultra-responsive feel likened to more expensive rods.

 From the butt section, the 2k woven blank leads up to 1k up the tip for complete control.